giuliosmedile/project-csap/README.md

 # project-csap
 Project for A.Y.
 2020/2021 for the course of Computer Systems and Programming @ Sapienza held by Prof. Giorgio Richelli.
-All code is my own.
+All code is my own, unless stated otherwise.
+Tested on Ubuntu 20.04 LTS, Ubuntu 21.04, Linux Mint Cinnamon 21, macOS 11 (even if not fully functional as it lacks rec and play)

 # Installation